MobileChromeApps/mobile-chrome-apps/docs/APIStatus.md

 # Mobile Chrome Packaged App API Implementation Status

+See the [reference guide for building Chrome Packaged Apps](http://developer.chrome.com/apps/about_apps.html) on Desktop.

+This list tracks API support on mobile.

-Current as of June 2013.
+_Current as of June 2013_.

 ## Well supported APIs